The Harriet on Riley Park

 - Construction and operations review

-The Building Permit validates that the detailed design and construction plans adhere to the Alberta Building Code, Calgary’s building standards, and safety regulations.
+Building Permits validate that the detailed design and construction plans adhere to the Alberta Building Code, Calgary’s building standards, and all safety regulations.

 For reference graphics of massing models, elevations, and footprint, please visit this site on a desktop computer.